 For examples of funded projects and more information, see the CHCF Health Innovation Fund.

-CHCF will invest approximately $10 million through the CHCF Health Innovation Fund over three years.
-The fund will consider both nonprofit and for-profit organizations and companies that meet the criteria for the program.
+The CHCF Health Innovation Fund will consider both nonprofit and for-profit organizations and companies that meet the criteria for the program.

 Investment Stage and Range

 The CHCF Health Innovation Fund will consider these investment stages and ranges:

 - Prototype-ready products or services in active use with at least one customer

 - Demonstrated customer interest in California